Table of Contents

 How People Describe This Pain Pattern

-Those areas of pain behind the ear is less common but can be the primary complaint or in combination with the headache around the brow.
+Those areas of pain behind the ear are less common but can be the primary complaint or in combination with the headache around the brow.

 Other indicators of this trigger point

 This trigger point does more than create pain.
 In addition, it may irritate your ears, vision, and sinuses.
 Those are clues for your neuromuscular therapist too.
-People often report blurred vision, ringing in the ears, and “sinus headache.”
+People often report blurred vision, tinnitus, or “sinus headache.”

-This muscle is in a sheath with the vagus nerve and has a strong influence on mood and some internal organ responses.
+This muscle is in a sheath with the vagus nerve and strongly influences mood and some internal organ responses.
 The tension in this muscle has a strong effect on the Polyvagal Nervous System.
 Because of this, ice and stretch of this muscle can be quite calming, especially with social anxiety.

 How You Activate and Intensify This Pain Pattern

-When you lean back, pull your head forward, and look to one side it can activate this headache around the eyebrow.
-Consequently, this is one of the most common neck problems that I treat.
-For example, sitting up in bed and reading while the book that is held to one side strains this muscle.
-Marilyn is in the position to create a show-stopping headache.
+When you lean back, pull your head forward, and look to one side, it can activate this headache around the eyebrow.
+Consequently, this is one of the most common neck problems I treat.
+For example, sitting up in bed and reading while holding a book to one side strains this muscle.
+Marilyn is in a position to create a show-stopping headache.
 It is even worse without the supporting pillow.

-I see this position more commonly with people that lean back in a chair with their head pulled forward and turned to look at the phone in their hand.
-Still, others report that they lean back on the couch with their head pulled forward and turned to watch TV.
+I see this position more commonly with people that lean back in a chair with their head pulled forward and turn to look at the phone in their hand.
+Still, others report leaning back on the couch with their head pulled forward and turned to watch TV.

 Also, this muscle is one of the common muscles that gets strained in whiplash.